Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 if(nowUp - _lastShow<MIN_SHOW_DELAY) return;

-These notes brought to you by adityakush (on Discord).
+* Frame rate information brought to you by adityakush (on Discord).